talmai/reditr/README.md

 4. Run ``grunt`` and keep this running as you develop (To manually build, run ``grunt build``)
 7. The app is now running in dev mode and you can open http://localhost:3000 in your browser
 5. You are ready to dev!

+# GNU License
+Reditr is free and open.
+We work on Reditr completely for fun and so we're developing it under the GNU general publice license.
+To read the GNU GENERAL PUBLIC LICENSE under which our software abides by, please see the file LICENSE.

 # Style
 ![Color palette](https://dl.dropboxusercontent.com/s/j9r547mygvm6qm3/Screenshot%202015-10-31%2013.53.03.png?dl=0)